mavleo96/yin-yang-classification/README.md

 <img src="outputs/naive_bayes.png" alt="Naive Bayes" width="200">

 ---
+## Clustering Models and Results Visualization
+Clustering algorithms are not suited for this task / dataset but we still try to visualize their behaviour below.
+Assignment of clusters to labels is done by Hungarian algorithm.

 ### K-Means
-- **Number of Clusters**: 3 to 7
+- **Configuration**: Varying number of clusters from 3 to 7 with `k-means++` initialization.
 - **Performance**: Clustering algorithm not suitable for a highly non-linear classification problem.
-Accuracy is highest when number of clusters is equal to number of classes.

 <img src="outputs/kmeans.png" alt="K-Means" width="600">